dcac/dcac.github.io/_posts/features/2017-01-18-moonlight-is-the-best-and-brightest-film-of-2016.md

 layout: feature
 published: true
 image: moonlight-is-the-best-and-brightest-film-of-2016.jpg
-title: "SMoonlight is the Best (and Ballsiest) Film of 2016"
+title: "Moonlight is the Best (and Ballsiest) Film of 2016"
 excerpt: "Tim McEown argues that <em>Moonlight</em> isn't just the best film of 2016, but a piece of great \"capital A\" art."
 essay_subject: false
 author: timm